 INVESTOR ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Coinbase Global, Inc. and Encourages Investors with Losses in Excess of $500,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / August 3, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Coinbase Global, Inc. ('Coinbase' or 'the Company') (NASDAQ:COIN) for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / August 5, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Coinbase Global, Inc. ('Coinbase' or 'the Company') (NASDAQ:COIN) for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted in April 2021 (the 'IPO'), are encouraged to contact the firm before September 20, 2021.